centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 }
 ```

-The precise filter name, `swatch.desc` in this example, depends on your custom attribute configuration.
-The attribute values will always be returned with the key `[attribute-name].[element-name]`, with the exception of elements called `text` - due to legacy reasons this element name will be omitted, and the value will be returned just as `[attribute-name]`.
+The precise filter name, `swatch.desc` in this example, depends on your [Custom Attributes](/overview/custom-attributes) configuration.
+The attribute values will always be returned with the key `[attribute-name].[element-name]`.

 #### Image galleries / carousels